-As noted previously, this release of WebLogic Server supports the following Web
+As noted previously, this release of WebLogic Server supports the following Web services:

-Java API for XML-Based Web Services 2.1 (JAX-WS), described in Section 4.5, "Java API for XML-based Web Services (JAX-WS) 2.1"

-Java API for XML-Based RPC 1.1 (JAX-RPC), described in Section 4.4, "Java API for XML-based RPC (JAX-RPC) 1.1"
+- Java API for XML-based Web Services 2.1 (JAX-WS), described in Section 4.6, "Java API for XML-based Web Services (JAX-WS) 2.1" - Java API for XML-Based RPC 1.1 (JAX-RPC), described in Section 4.5, "Java API for XML-based RPC (JAX-RPC) 1.1"

-Because JAX-WS is the successor to the JAX-RPC and it implements many of the new features in Java EE 5, Oracle recommends that you develop Web Services with JAX-WS.
+Because JAX-WS is the successor to the JAX-RPC and it implements many of the new features in Java EE 5, Oracle recommends that you develop Web services with JAX-WS.
 JAX-RPC is considered legacy and the specification is no longer evolving.

 The following table summarizes the benefits of choosing JAX-WS over JAX-RPC.
-There may be reasons to continue developing JAX-RPC Web Services, which you can weigh against the benefits listed below.
-For additional documentation and examples about programming the features described in the following sections in a JAX-WS Web Service, see the JAX-WS documentation available at https://jax-ws.dev.java.net.
+There may be reasons to continue developing JAX-RPC Web services, which you can weigh against the benefits listed below.
+For additional documentation and examples about programming the features described in the following sections in a JAX-WS Web service, see the JAX-WS documentation available at https://jax-ws.dev.java.net.See also Chapter 4, "Features and Standards Supported by WebLogic Web Services" for a comparison of the standards that are supported for JAX-WS and JAX-RPC.